5 Roadblocks the Tiny House Movement Faces

 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-The tiny house movement seems to offer the perfect solution to today’s housing crisis.
-With the prices of traditional homes soaring nearly 20%, it’s impossible for many workers today to afford the American dream — and the conventional means of establishing familial wealth and security.
+The soaring prices of traditional homes make it impossible for many workers today to afford the American Dream — and the conventional means of establishing familial wealth and security.
+There’s no wonder the tiny house movement is catching on.

 1. Building Codes

 Every organized municipality adopts building codes specifying minimum dimensions for structures built on properties within their jurisdiction.
-Many base their standards on the International Residential Code, guidelines intended to protect consumer health and safety.
+Many adopt guidelines set by the International Residential Code (IRC) to ensure public health and safety and avoid reinventing the wheel.

 Municipal building codes following the IRC specify minimum size requirements.
 For example, habitable rooms must have a window and a closet while measuring at least 70 square feet.
 All rooms must have ceilings of at least seven feet.

-However, the IRC only specifies that the minimum square footage for the build measure 120 square feet on a 320 square foot lot.
-Most tiny houses measure between 300 to 500 square feet, so what’s the problem?
+However, the IRC only specifies that the minimum square footage for the build measures 120 square feet on a 320-square-foot lot.
+Most tiny houses measure between 300 and 500 square feet, so what’s the problem?
 Unfortunately, many municipalities go beyond this standard, specifying all new builds be 1,000 square feet or more.

 2. Zoning Ordinances

-Zoning ordinances pose another roadblock to the tiny houses movement.
-This housing style comes in two forms: site-built and tiny homes on wheels.
+Zoning ordinances pose another roadblock to the tiny house movement.
+This housing style comes in two forms: site-built and tiny homes on wheels (THOWs).
 Zoning restrictions affect both.

 If you own land, you still run into those pesky building codes.
 However, you might be able to get away with adding a tiny house as an accessory building.
 You still need to check with your local ordinances to see if they permit accessory dwelling units — if so, you can convert a shed into a home for grandma or an Airbnb to rake in extra cash.